ammarhakim/gkyl-doc/source/gkyl/pubs.rst

   T. Stoltzfus-Dueck, & E. I. Taylor.
 "Gyrokinetic continuum simulations of plasma turbulence in the Texas Helimak".
 (2019) `arXiv.org:1812.05703 <https://arxiv.org/abs/1812.05703>`_

+- A. Sundström, J. Juno, J. M. TenBarge & I. Pusztai.
+"Effect of a weak ion collisionality on the dynamics of kinetic electrostatic shocks". *Journal of Plasma Physics*, **85**, 2019.

 - B. Srinivasan and A. Hakim.
 "Role of electron inertia and electron/ion finite Larmor radius effects in low-beta,